 Is an experienced public administrator.
 She served in several senior multidisciplinary positions at the national and international levels, including as Quebec Ombudsperson, Deputy Minister of Government Services, Deputy Minister of Relations with Citizens and Immigration, Assistant Deputy Minister of International Relations, and Quebec Official Publisher.
 She has chaired and been a member of many governance committees, boards of directors, and audit committees in the public sector, in academia and in community and philanthropic organizations.
 Senator Saint-Germain served as chair of the Association internationale des ombudsmans et médiateurs de la francophonie; vice-chair and chair of the Foundation communautaire de Grand Québec’s audit committee; collaborator to Laval University’s Research Chair on Democracy and Parliamentary Institutions; trainer for the Ombuds professional development programs at York University’s Osgoode Hall Law School and the Université de Sherbrooke; co-chair of the United Way campaign, public and parapublic sectors; member of the board of directors of the Raoul Dandurand Chair of Strategic and Diplomatic Studies of the University of Quebec at Montreal; and member of the board of directors of the Agence Québec Wallonie-Bruxelles pour la jeunesse.
 She is a member of the executive committees of the Canadian Section of ParlAmericas and the Canadian Group of the Inter-Parliamentary Union.

-Is Ora Nixon Arnold Professor in International Political Economy and Director of the Tower Center at Southern Methodist University (SMU) in Dallas, Texas.
+Is a Professor of Political Science, Ora Nixon Arnold Chair in International Political Economy, and Director of the Tower Center at Southern Methodist University (SMU) in Dallas, Texas.
 He is a member of the New York Council on Foreign Relations and a Global Fellow at the Wilson Center in Washington, DC.
 Hollifield has written widely on issues of political and economic development with a focus on migration, and he has served as an advisor to governments in North and South America, Europe, the Middle East, and Africa.
 He consults with many international organizations, including the United Nations, the World Bank, the Inter-American Development Bank, the European Union, the OECD, and the Organization of American States.
 In addition to SMU, he has taught at Brandeis University, served as a Research Fellow at Harvard’s Center for European Studies and MIT’s Center for International Studies, and in 1992 was appointed Associate Director of Research at the CNRS and Sciences Po in Paris.
 He is currently a Fellow at the Institut zur Zukunft der Arbeit (IZA) at the University of Bonn and the Global Migration Centre at the Graduate Institute of International and Development Studies in Geneva.
 In 2016, Hollifield received a Distinguished Scholar Award from the International Studies Association.
 In September 2021, he joined the Paris IAS as part of the French Institutes for Advanced Study fellowship program – FIAS – co-funded by the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 945408.
 His fellowship also benefits from the support of the RFIEA+ LABEX, with a national funding (Grant ANR-11-LABX-0027-01).

 Serves as the President, Director, and CEO of Washington, DC’s Wilson Center.
 Wilson is unique among American policy institutes in that it’s Congressionally chartered, scholarship driven, and fiercely non-partisan and independent.
 Green is also the author of the “Stubborn Things” blog.